 The anecdotal evidence indicated that prime contractors already know who they will use on the contract before they solicit bids: that the "good old boy network" affects business because prime contractors just pick up the phone and call their buddies, which excludes others from that market completely; that prime contractors prefer to use other less qualified minority-owned firms to avoid subcontracting with African American-owned firms; and that prime contractors use their preferred subcontractor regardless of the bid price.
 615 F.3d 233 at 248-249.
-Several minority subcontractors reported that prime contractors do not treat minority firms fairly, pointing to instances in which prime contractors, refused to negotiate prices with them, or gave minority subcontractors insufficient information regarding the project.
+Several minority subcontractors reported that prime contractors do not treat minority firms fairly, pointing to instances in which prime contractors solicited quotes the day before bids were due, did not respond to bids from minority subcontractors, refused to negotiate prices with them, or gave minority subcontractors insufficient information regarding the project.
 Id. at 249.